 When you receive an invitation to the Spain job interview, you may apply for the Spain visa and Spain work permit.
 Then prepare yourself for a job interview and take a look at Spain dress code because how you dress is the one of the most important attribute in not hired for available jobs.

-Good luck with your job search in Spain!
+Good luck with your job search in Spain and Spain job search!